-However, the disclosure of the compensation of Senior Management has been made in note 23(b) of the financial statements for year ended 31 December 2021.
+However, the disclosure of the compensation of Senior Management has been made in Note 23(b) on page 75 of this Annual Report.

 The Board ensures that the remuneration of Senior Management is commensurate with the performance of the Group, with due consideration to attract, retain and motivate Senior Management to lead and run the Group successfully.